ronanchilvers/ronanchilvers.github.io/_posts/2016-09-07-how-i-use-trello.md

 # The toolkit

 I've ended up using a set of tools that work together.
 [Trello] is the backbone and gives me the task management tools.
-[IFTTT] allows me to automatically create cards from Github issues and pull requests, Basecamp assignment emails and add recurring cards ([Trello] have just add this as a power up so if you don't need Github integration you could use that instead).
+[IFTTT] allows me to automatically create cards from Github issues and pull requests, Basecamp assignment emails and add recurring cards.
 [Zapier] creates tickets for me from Jira tickets.
 Jeremy Seitz's [Jira Tracker for Trello] syncs Jira ticket information onto Trello cards automatically.
 Finally [Trello's Github power up][trello github] lets me attach pull request data to cards.

 Read on for the low-down.